 Don't file a claim if: the damage is localized to a small section and the repair cost is under or close to your deductible.
 A claim that doesn't exceed deductible just goes on your record without benefit.

 Get a professional opinion first either way.
-A free inspection from a contractor who isn't the public-adjuster type can tell you whether the damage is genuinely claim-worthy.
+A free inspection from an established local contractor with no stake in inflating the claim can tell you whether the damage is genuinely claim-worthy.
 We do this kind of inspection daily and won't push a claim that shouldn't be filed.

 What we'd avoid

 After a hail event in Kingsport, "storm chaser" contractors usually arrive within 48 hours, going door-to-door.
 The pattern: they offer to handle the entire claim, take a 10–30% cut of the settlement, do the work with out-of-state crews unfamiliar with the area, and disappear when warranty issues come up later.
-Tennessee has weak licensing requirements for residential roofing, which makes this easier for them than it should be.
+Out-of-area operators come and go after storm events — which is exactly why it's worth asking where a contractor's license is registered and who'll answer the phone in year five.

 If someone shows up unannounced after a storm, ask three questions: how long have they been in business locally, where is their business license registered (Tennessee, not out-of-state), and will they provide three references from completed jobs in Kingsport.
 If any answer is evasive, close the door.